PssThemes/shop/resources/client/tasks.md

 Deploy the functions.

-Build another function that acts as a skeduler.
+Build another function that acts as an intermediary skeduler.
 This will read form realtime database..  how fast needs to invoke the other 3 cloud functions.

+Skedule this 4th function with firebase built in skedulers.

+HANDLE SECURITY!!!
+Or tell people this is not secure.

 ## where i am: